cesipy/bsc-code/README.md

 - [ ] pytorch hooks for intermediate layers
 	- quite hard to implement, plus there is not much documentation on this topic.

+- [ ] investigating platonic representation hypothesis:
+	- simply concat represetnations of bert + vit: use as baseline.

+	- [x] visualization of all the other measueres
+		- [x] mknn
+		- [x] jaccard - add to analysis
+		- [x] rank - add to analysis
+- [x] visualization of pretraining tasks - like acc, loss, etc
+- [x] cosine scheduler
+- [x] implement gradient accum.

+### past TODOs
-- [ ] fix problem with ap pretraining only - has really bad performance, slightly worse than guessing!
+- [x] fix problem with ap pretraining only - has really bad performance, slightly worse than guessing!
 	- 2025-08-23 22:35:30 - INFO  - trainer.py:train:691 - Epoch 4/4,
 	```
 	train loss MLM: 0.0000,